 2.2 The Client may submit the offer via the online order form integrated into the Seller's online shop.
 In doing so, after having placed the selected goods and/or services in the virtual basket and passed through the ordering process, and by clicking the button finalizing the order process, the Client submits a legally binding offer of contract with regard to the goods and/or services contained in the shopping cart.
-The Client may also submit his offer to the Seller by telephone, fax, e-mail or per online contact form.
+The Client may also submit his offer to the Seller by e-mail, fax, per online contact form or telephone.

 2.3 The Seller may accept the Client’s offer within five days,

 - by transferring a written order confirmation or an order confirmation in written form (fax or e-mail); insofar receipt of order confirmation by the Client is decisive, or

 - by delivering ordered goods to the Client; insofar receipt of goods by the Client is decisive, or